martitorras/3D-phisics-vehicle/README.md

 You may need to repositionate the game window to see the statistics of the current game at the top left of the window.

+The current lap record is 00:58 minutes!
+Will you be able to to a faster time?

 Enjoy!

 Some obstacles: